 Ohio Bed Bug Laws

 Ohio’s only bed bug law was passed in 1992 to address infestations in hotels, motels and Single Room Occupancies (SROs) (see ORC 3741.13).
-This has nothing to do with tenant / landlord law.
+Unfortunately, this has nothing to do with tenant / landlord law.

 Ohio Bed Bug Laws and Landlord Tenant Law